By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 In 1539, one of Pizarro’s lieutenants from the conquest of Peru, Hernando de Soto, set off in pursuit of a Peru of his own to pillage.
 Using the wealth he had won at Pizarro’s side in Peru, de Soto financed another expedition to Florida, this time landing near modern-day Tampa, striking northwards into Georgia, and finally, turning westwards toward the Mississippi River.
 De Soto was probably the first European to encounter the Cherokee Indians of the Georgia uplands.
-What he found among the Cherokee ought to have surprised him: roads, towns, farms, temples.
+What he found among the Cherokee ought to have surprised him: Roads, towns, farms, and temples.

 De Soto was not interested in any of those things.
 What he wanted was gold.
 He and his men plunged blindly onward, crossing the Mississippi River, blundering through the Ozarks, until de Soto died of a fever and was buried in the waters of the Mississippi in May of 1542.
 De Soto found no gold.
 His only accomplishment, apart from being the first European to cross the Mississippi River, was to scatter European diseases among the Cherokee and the other tribes they passed through.

-The last of the great conquistador expeditions was mounted by Francisco de Coronado in 1540.
+The last of the great conquistador expeditions were mounted by Francisco de Coronado in 1540.
 He was pursuing rumors of gold among Indian cities on the Great Plains.
 He returned to Mexico empty-handed and financially ruined in 1542, having wandered with his 300 Spanish mercenaries, with no purpose, as far north as modern-day Kansas.

 Learn more about the forced recruitment of a workforce of African slaves